A Proxy server is a special kind of server used to act as an intermediary between two communicating systems.

 The way this works is:

-- A client makes a connection request to the proxy server and request for some kind of resource (file, connection, etc).
+– A client makes a connection request to the proxy server and requests some resource (file, connection, etc.).

-- The resource server replies back to the proxy server.
+– The resource server replies to the proxy server.

 – This reply is relayed to the client.

-The important thing to notice during this whole dialog is that the client thinks that the proxy server is the resource server and the resource server thinks that the proxy server is the client.
+During this dialog, the important thing to notice is that the client thinks that the proxy server is the resource server, and the resource server thinks that the proxy server is the client.

-So this provides a level of anonymity to the client who is requesting the required resource as the destination server wouldn’t be able to obtain the true identity of the client who has originally requested the resource or service.
+So this provides a level of anonymity to the client requesting the required resource as the destination server wouldn’t be able to obtain the true identity of the client who has initially requested the resource or service.